canorve/CluSex/README.rst

 ::

-   clusex ConfigFile ImageFile
+   clusex ConfigFile

-Where ConfigFile is the configuration parameters filename for pysex, and ImageFile is *obviously* the image.
+Where ConfigFile is the configuration parameters filename for pysex

+.. make another page to create the configfile

 Example of Configuration filename
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~